efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/4_performance_testing.md

 };
 ```

-**\*⚠️ Important**: Check the placement of "useReportFullyDrawn()" callback.
-It must be invoked after the component the user first sees is fully mounted.
-Adjust the placement of useReportFullyDrawn() in the useEffect accordingly.\*
+**⚠️ Important**: Check the placement of "useReportFullyDrawn()" callback.
+Invoking `useReportFullyDrawn()` pre-maturely leads to incorrect TTFD KPI values.

+- For cool start, it must be invoked in the component that is first shown to the user on launch, after the component is fully mounted.
+Adjust the placement of useReportFullyDrawn() in the useEffect accordingly.
+- For warm start, it must be invoked within app state manager handlers

-For example, in case of an app that displays the first screen in a HomeScreen.tsx component, move the call to `useReportFullyDrawn()` in a useEffect of HomeScreen _& remove it from App.tsx.
-Invoking useReportFullyDrawn() results in duplicate markers, that leads to incorrect KPI values._
+For example, in case of an app that displays the first screen in a HomeScreen.tsx component, move the call to `useReportFullyDrawn()` in a `useEffect` of HomeScreen **& remove it from App.tsx**.

 ```typescript
 import {useReportFullyDrawn} from '@amazon-devices/kepler-performance-api';